paypal/paypal-sample-merchant-server/README.md

 **Note:** The `BraintreePayPalValidator` module is still in development and _not yet available to the public_.
 This respository serves internal testing purposes but is made public to welcome intruige in this new project.

-## Setup
-After cloning this repo, add a file called `.env` in the root directory.
-Add `TOKEN=xxxx` where xxxx is the value found in the Team SDK Heroku dashboard under Settings -> Config Vars.

 ## Build and run locally
 - To build, run `./gradlew clean build`.
 - To run locally with Heroku, run `heroku local web`.